Web-CODED/Wrist-watch-animation/README.md

 # Wrist-watch-animation
-Designed a wrist watch animation, pure css file, also used time frame animation with device system to identify dark and light mode.
+Designed a wrist watch animation, pure css file, also used time frame animation in devices to change into dark and light mode.

 ## Things used
 -HTML
 -CSS
--JavaScript